colinchat/Kinematics-Calculator/README.md

 Then it moves the points slightly, records data, draws a visual representation using quiver3, then repeats the process.

 ## Current state
-Currently, the calculator can compute all the kinematic variables in simple bump or droop movements.
+Currently, the calculator can compute kinematic variables in simple bump or droop movements.
+These calculations were justified with previous ADAMS car outputs.
-Simulating roll accurately as well as finding roll center accurately is currently being developed.
+Roll center height (geometric roll center) can be calculated.
+Note this is one way of many to calculate roll center.
+The roll center output for 21R05 justified in Solidworks, within 2mm error.
+The number of iterations and time step can be adjusted.